-Many mathematical and computational models of liquid crystal continuum theory lead to complicated systems involving unit-length constrained vector fields.
-Currently, the complexity of such systems has restricted the existence of known analytical solutions to simplified geometries in one or two dimensions, often under strong simplifying assumptions.
-When coupled with electric fields and other effects, far fewer analytical solutions exist, even in one dimension [46].
-In addition, associated systems of partial differential equations, such as the equilibrium equations [22,46], suffer from nonunique solutions, which must be distinguished via energy arguments.
+Many mathematical and computational models of liquid crystal continuum theory lead to complicated systems involving unit length constrained vector fields.
+Currently, the complexity of such systems has restricted the existence of known analytical solutions to simplified geometries in one (1-D) or two-dimensions (2-D), often under strong simplifying assumptions.
+When coupled with electric fields and other effects, far fewer analytical solutions exist, even in 1-D [43].
+In addition, associated systems of partial differential equations, such as the equilibrium equations [20,43], suffer from non-unique solutions, which must be distinguished via energy arguments.
 Due to such difficulties, efficient, theoretically supported, numerical approaches to the modeling of nematic liquid crystals under free elastic and augmented electric effects are of great importance.
 This paper discusses the modeling of free elastic effects.
 The addition of electric field effects will be the subject of future work.
-A number of computational techniques for liquid crystal equilibrium [16, 41, 46] and dynamics problems [34, 35, 36, 48, 50] exist, including least-squares finite-element methods [4] and discrete Lagrange multiplier approaches [31, 43].
+A number of computational techniques for liquid crystal equilibrium [15, 38, 43] and dynamics problems [30-32, 46, 48] exist, including least-squares finite-element methods [2] and discrete Lagrange multiplier approaches [26, 40].

 In this paper, we propose a method that directly targets energy minimization in the continuum, via Lagrange multiplier theory on Banach spaces.
-The approach is derived absent the often used one-constant approximations [16,31,34,35,36,43,46,48]; that is, the method described here and the accompanying theory are applied for a wide range of physical parameters.
+The approach is derived absent the often used one-constant approximations [15, 26, 30-32, 40, 43, 46]; that is, the method described here and the accompanying theory are applied for a wide range of physical parameters.
 This allows for significantly improved modeling of physical phenomena not captured in many models.
 Furthermore, most models and analytical approaches rely on assumptions to reduce the dimensionality of the problem.
-Here, the method and theory are suitable for use on two-dimensional (2-D) and 3-D domains and are easily combined with additional energy effects.
+Here, the method and theory are suitable for use on 2-D and 3-D domains and are easily combined with additional energy effects.

 After defining the energy functional to be minimized, first-order optimality conditions are computed.
 These first-order conditions contain highly nonlinear terms and are, therefore, linearized with a generalized Newton's method.
-The resulting Newton linearization resembles a typical mixed finite-element method formulation [10,12,13].
+The resulting Newton linearization resembles a typical mixed finite-element method formulation [9, 11, 12].
 However, these forms present unique difficulties not found, for instance, in the Stokes' problem.
-In particular, the forms related to the nonlinear unit-length constraint for n require novel treatment.
+In particular, the forms related to the nonlinear unit-length constraint for \mathbf{n} require novel treatment.
 Additionally, the proofs of continuity and coercivity differ significantly from many standard approaches due to the inherent complexity of the bilinear forms.

 In the continuum, it is possible to demonstrate coercivity for the relevant bilinear form with moderate simplifying assumptions.
 With auxiliary regularity assumptions, continuity of the involved bilinear forms is also established.
-These results are stated herein without proof [2].
 On the other hand, for a pair of discrete spaces, continuity, coercivity, and weak coercivity for the relevant bilinear forms are proved.
 The main result of this paper proves the existence and uniqueness of solutions to each discrete Newton iteration.
-Error analysis is also performed to elaborate the convergence order of the update approximations with grid size.
+Error analysis is also performed to elaborate the convergence order of the approximations.
 The method is implemented and run for a number of configurations, including those relevant to ongoing research.
-We use nested iteration and damping to handle relatively inaccurate initial guesses and rely on the convergence of Newton's method [20,45] for efficient iterative convergence.
-While more rigorous outer iterations, as in [24], could guarantee convergence to global minima in all settings, our numerical results show insensitivity in finding the energy-minimizing solution when the initial guess is varied on the coarsest grid.

 This paper is organized as follows.
-We first introduce the liquid crystal model under consideration, derive the method, and discuss Dirichlet boundary condition simplifications in section 2.
-In section 3, well-posedness of the Newton iterations for a pair of discrete spaces is proved and an error analysis is performed.
-The numerical methodology and numerical experiments are detailed in section 4.
-Finally, section 5 gives some concluding remarks and future work is discussed.
+We first introduce the liquid crystal model under consideration, derive the method, and discuss Dirichlet boundary condition simplifications in Section 2.
+In Section 3, well-posedness of the Newton iterations for a pair of discrete spaces is proved and an error analysis is performed.
+The numerical methodology and numerical experiments are detailed in Section 4.
+Finally, Section 5 gives some concluding remarks and future work is discussed.